It's the length of a bathtub, can feign death and has a defensive spray that smells of rotten fish – meet Britain's largest snake

-Britain’s longest snake, the grass snake – Natrix helvetica – prefers wetlands where it hunts frogs, newts, fish and small mammals, sometimes swimming underwater to catch its prey.
+Britain’s longest snake, the grass snake (Natrix helvetica) spends much of its time in wetlands, where it hunts frogs, newts, fish and small mammals, sometimes swimming underwater to catch its prey.

-It is the UK’s most common and adaptable snake and is often found in gardens, particularly compost heaps.
+It is the UK’s most common and adaptable snake and can also be found in gardens, particularly compost heaps.

 Interested in learning more about British wildlife?
 Check out our guides to snakes, frogs and toads, and deer.